SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 #.
 USRPs have a default IP address of ``192.168.10.2``.
 Assign a computer network interface an
    address that can communicate in this subnet.
 Connect the USRP to the computer's network interface either directly or through one of the switches from the system specifications.
-Connect the USRP power supply.
+Connect the USRP power supply. **NOTE that if you have multiple N200s connected at once on the same subnet with the same IP address, the behaviour is undefined, and weird problems will result**
 #.
 Verify the board powers on and is discoverable.
 The USRP should be discoverable by pinging
    ``192.168.10.2``.
 Ettus' USRP UHD library supplies a tool called ``uhd_usrp_probe`` which should also be able to detect the device.
 See software setup for notes on installing UHD.
 The USRP may require a firmware upgrade.
 #.
-Connect an SMA T connection (F-M-F) to the TX output from the front of the N200, connect another
+In order to do loopback testing, and see the transmit waveform on an oscilloscope with the N200:
-   SMA T (F-M-F) to the first T. Connect one end of the second SMA T to RX1, and the other end to RX2 with phase matched SMA M-M cables.
+   Connect an SMA T connection (F-M-F) to the TX output from the front of the N200, connect another SMA T (F-M-F) to the first T. Connect one end of the second SMA T to RX1, and the other end to RX2 with phase matched SMA M-M cables.
 Connect the free SMA output of the first SMA T to the scope.
 Connect the Octoclock PPS and 10MHz reference signals to the USRP.
 Make sure that the